-There’s never been a time where home owners are taking to the tools themselves and DIY renovations and maintenance is a growing trend, particularly with the abundance of “how to” videos at our fingertips and shows like The Block.
+There’s never been a time where homeowners are taking to the tools themselves and DIY renovations and maintenance is a growing trend, particularly with the abundance of “how to” videos at our fingertips and shows like The Block.

 Although we never recommend anyone other than a qualified electrician to do electrical work around a home, here are a few home DIY jobs we definitely recommend you steer clear from;

 - Electrical Fault Finding Actually you can do this to an extent.
-If a circuit fails, you can do some work yourself to figure out if it a faulty appliance that is causing the short circuit.
-Here’s a step-by-step guide on how to do your own troubleshooting before you call us out to fix anything https://hornsbyelectric.com.au/hints-tips/.
+If a circuit fails, you can do some work yourself to figure out if it is a faulty appliance that is causing the short circuit.
+Here’s a step-by-step guide on how to do your own troubleshooting before you call us out to fix anything https://www.hornsbyelectric.com.au/hints-tips/.
 It basically involves a process of elimination whereby you disconnect one appliance at a time before switching the circuit back on.
 If it trips, you know you haven’t yet found the culprit.
 If it is an appliance, simply removing the appliance will fix the problem.
-If you can’t lay the blame on a particular appliance, obviously it is the work of a qualified electrician to do some fault finding and figure out where the issues is.
+If you can’t lay the blame on a particular appliance, obviously it is the work of a qualified electrician to do some fault finding and figure out where the issue is.
 If you have any buzzing or flashing, or loose live wires you should definitely call a qualified electrician, and avoid fixing or tinkering with anything yourself.
 In fact, turn off the circuit at the switchboard to ensure power isn’t running to the output in the meantime, while you wait for the electrician to arrive.

-- Replacing light fittings Although it might seem or look simple enough, this can also the job of a qualified electrician.
+- Replacing light fittings Although it might seem or look simple enough, this can also be the job of a qualified electrician.
 Again, you are dealing with ladders which can be dangerous.
 Not only that but often there needs to be changes to the circuits and wiring that need the knowledge of a qualified electrician.
-Simple change overs might be ok but if you get in over your head, make sure you call your local electrician to help.
+Simple changeovers might be ok but if you get in over your head, make sure you call your local electrician to help.

 Hornsby Electric is a team of local electricians servicing homes and businesses in the North Shore, Hornsby and surrounds.
-Be sure to give us a call if you need a local electrician 9477 2550.
+Be sure to give us a call if you need a local electrician on 9477 2550.